-Our focus is on teaching ocean passage making and extended coastal cruising skills, so we do require that you have a little prior sailing experience and know that you enjoy or are open to enjoying sailing.
-We do not expect you to be an expert sailor.
-If you have questions regarding your present skill level, please contact us.Â
+You should have a little prior sailing experience and know that you enjoy, or are open to enjoying, sailing.
+We do not expect you to be an expert sailor, or even an intermediate sailor.
+Your willingness to learn is far more important than current skill level.
+If you have questions regarding your present skill level, please contact us.

-Our teaching program includes at least 4-8 hours per day of dedicated instruction.
+Our teaching program includes at least 3-6 hours per day of dedicated instruction.
 Each topic we cover is clearly documented in the 116-page Expedition Companion textbook that includes checklists, forms, guidelines and procedures that can be applied specifically to your boat.
 We have written tests after each topic covered to ensure you are retaining the information presented.

 Yes!
 Ocean voyaging is far more physically demanding than most people anticipate.
 Expedition members frequently tell us they wished they had taken the time to exercise daily before joining us and certainly before taking off cruising.
 We've learned that people who exercise daily are far better at handling ocean sailing conditions than those who don't.
 Swimming, strength training, and yoga and the best possible exercises to prepare you for ocean voyaging.